glitchub/rasping/README.md

     Unzip and extract the img file, it will be about 2GB.

+    Optional: on a linux PC you can alter the image now so ssh will start on the first boot:

+            mkdir xxx
+            sudo mount -oloop,offset=4096K /path/to/the.img xxx
+            sudo touch xxx/ssh
+            sudo umount xxx

-    Using a PC, copy the img file to an 8GB SDcard with dd on linux/darwin or Win32DiskImager on Windows.
+    Copy the img file to an 8GB SDcard with dd on linux/darwin or Win32DiskImager on Windows.

     To log in via SSH:

+        If you did not perform the "touch x/ssh" operation above then:

             Remove and reinstall the SDcard into the PC so it re-reads the partition table.

-        A Windows machine should mount the boot partition automatically, on Linux you'll need to manually mount it (the first partition, eg /dev/sdb1 or /dev/mmcblk0p1, etc).
+            Windows should mount the boot partition automatically, on Linux you may need to mount it manually, it's the first partition i.e.
+            /dev/sdb1 or /dev/mmcblk0p1, etc).
+The correct directory will contain about 20 files including config.txt.

-        Ccreate an empty file named 'ssh' in the boot partition.
+            Create an empty file named "ssh" in the boot partition.

+            Unmount the partition before removing the SD card from the PC.

-        Unmount and insert the SD card into the Pi, attach it to local ethernet, then apply power.
+        Insert the SD card into the Pi, attach it to local ethernet, then apply power.

-        On the PC, run the python script "sscan" (incldued in this repo) to list all open ssh ports on the local subnet.
+        On the PC, run the python script "sscan" (included in this repo) to list all open ssh ports on the local subnet.
 The Pi will appear as something like:

             192.168.1.144 : SSH-2.0-OpenSSH_7.9p1 Raspbian-10

-        Since it can take a minute or so for the Pi to boot, you'll have to run sscan several times.
+        It will take a minute or so for the Pi to boot, just run sscan repeatedly until it shows up.

-        Once the IP address has been detected, just "ssh pi@ip.ad.re.ss" from your PC, with password "raspberry".
+        Once the IP address has been detected, you can "ssh pi@ip.ad.re.ss" on your PC and log in with password "raspberry".

-        Be aware that the 'ssh' file will be automatically deleted, so if you lose power you'll have to recreate the empty file.
+        Be aware that the magic "ssh" file will only work once.
+If the Pi resets for some reason before you"ve reached the "systemctl enable ssh" step below then you'll need to re-create the file.

     To log in via text console: